antistoopmode/antistoopmode.github.io/docs/hs2_stats.md

 **Additive Physical Damage:**

 The amount of Physical damage added to your Attacks.
-This stat is affected by the (Physical) Damage Reduction of the enemy.

-TODO:
-{: .label .label-red }
-- Check if enemies have (Physical) Damage Reduction

 **Additive [Magic/Cold/Fire/Poison/Lightning] Damage:**

 The amount of [Magic/Cold/Fire/Poison/Lightning] damage added to your Attacks.
-This stat is affected by the [Magic/Cold/Fire/Poison/Lightning] Resistance of the enemy.
+This stat is affected by the [Magic/Cold/Fire/Poison/Lightning] Resistance of the enemy and cannot crit.

 ### Critical Strike Chance
 The chance to deal a Critical Strike with Physical Attacks.

-Notes:
-- The base Critical Strike Chance is 5%
+The base Critical Strike Chance is 5%

 ### Critical Strike Damage
 The amount of Critical Strike Damage you deal when you trigger a Critical Strike with Physical Attacks.

-Notes:
-- The base Critical Strike Damage is 25%
+The base Critical Strike Damage is 25%

-TODO:
-{: .label .label-red }
-- CLARIFY IF THE CRITICAL STRIKE DAMAGE AFFECTS ALL OF THE ATTACK DAMAGE OR ONLY THE PHYSICAL PART

 ### Faster Cast Rate
 Increases the amount of Spells per Second you can cast.
 Faster Cast Rate increases the Spells per Second by 0.01 per percent.